“Velvety soft and moist glazed orange dream pound cake! Full of orange and vanilla flavors!”

 Watch me make this glazed orange dream pound cake from start to finish!

-If you haven’t figured it out by now I have pound cake recipes for DAYZZZZZ!!!!
+If you haven’t figured it out by now, I have pound cake recipes for DAYZZZZZ!!!!
 I swear there will never be a shortage of them on Divas Can Cook thanks to my obsession with them!
-Gosh they make me so happy!
-My husband’s grandmother has an entire file cabinet row FULL of nothing but hand-written pound cake recipes that dates as far back as the 1800’s.
+Gosh, they make me so happy!
+My husband’s grandmother has an entire file cabinet row FULL of nothing but hand-written pound cake recipes that date as far back as the 1800s.
 I could seriously spend all day browsing through her expansive recipe collection.

-When I saw this recipe for a glazed orange dream pound cake I had to give it a try.
-The first time I made it I wasn’t too thrilled with the texture so I adjusted the fats to get that moist, velvety texture that I love!
+When I saw this recipe for a glazed orange dream pound cake, I had to give it a try.
+This cake apparently has many names, ” Sunkist Pound Cake” and” Orange Pound Cake” are the most common.
+The first time I made it, I wasn’t too thrilled with the texture, so I adjusted the fats to get that moist, velvety texture that I love!
 It was an easy adaptation.
-I also replaced the orange juice with orange soda and a bit more orange and vanilla extract.
-Even though I’m not a huge fan of putting certain artificial ingredient like soda and coloring in my cakes, sometimes you just gotta DO IT to achieve a deeper flavor and color once it’s baked.
+I also replaced the orange juice with orange Sunkist soda and a bit more orange and vanilla extract.

-And yep orange soda with some orange extract and orange zest was the ticket!
-It allowed the cake to have a perfectly light orange- vanilla flavor without one totally overpowering the other.
+That orange soda + orange extract + orange zest was the ticket!
+It allowed the cake to have a perfectly light orange-vanilla flavor without one totally overpowering the other.

 Glazed Orange Dream Pound Cake